HaMerotz LaMillion 5: Leg 4 (Italy → Romania)

 This leg's Detour was a choice between התעמלות אומנותית (Gymnastics) or אתלטיקה קלה (Athletics).
 In Gymnastics, both team members had to learn a gymnastics routine using one hula hoop each.
 Then, they had to perform the routine in front of three judges and earn a score of seven or higher from all three judges to receive their next clue.
 In Athletics, one team member had to complete a hurdling course without touching any of the hurdles, and team member had to jump 1.20 m on a high jump structure to receive their next clue.

 In this leg's Roadblock, one team member had to attach magnets onto different parts of their body and search for the piece of metal that was not magnetized, which was an object made of gold that teams could exchange for the next clue.

-For this leg's Double Battle, one member of each team had to bet on how many pieces of Romanian food (which included Mămăligă, Papanași and Mititei) they wanted their partner to eat.
+For this leg's Duel, one member of each team had to bet on how many pieces of Romanian food (which included Mămăligă, Papanași and Mititei) they wanted their partner to eat.
 The last team member to say a number would make their partner eat that amount of food in five minutes.
 A team earned a point in any of two cases, first, if the team member eating ate all the food within the given time, or if the person eating was from the other team and couldn't eat the food in the time.
 The first team to reach two points would receive their next clue and win the battle.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The team that lost the final Duel had to wait out a 15-minute penalty.